 David A. Miller, M.F.A.

 David A. Miller is a professional director, playwright, actor, and educator.
 David joined the faculty at Bloomsburg University in the fall of 2012 and teaches all levels of acting, directing, and playwriting, as well as the career seminar courses.
-He also directs mainstage productions.
-David most recently directed Everybody by Branden Jacobs-Jenkins.
+He also directs mainstage productions, such as Everybody by Branden Jacobs-Jenkins.
 He is the Artistic Director of Plays in Bloom: A New Play Development Program at Bloomsburg University.
-He is an affiliated artist with Bloomsburg Theatre Ensemble.
+Professionally, David is an active new play development practitioner, serving as a Board Member of Seven Devils New Play Foundry and working as an artist with the Seven Devils Playwrights Conference.
+David is an affiliated artist with Bloomsburg Theatre Ensemble.
+David directed the world premiere of his adaptation of Luigi Pirandello's Six Characters in Search of an Author in a co-production between the BU Players and the Bloomsburg Theatre Ensemble.

 David is a Resident Director for Amphibian Stage in Fort Worth, TX.
 His Amphibian productions include Gutenberg!
 The Musical!
 (Best Production of the Year, Reader's Choice, Fort Worth Weekly), The Nosemaker's Apprentice: Chronicles of a Medieval Plastic Surgeon, Wittenberg by David Davalos (Outstanding Direction and Outstanding Performance by an Ensemble, Dallas Fort Worth Critics Forum), Below the Belt by Richard Dresser (Outstanding Direction, Dallas-Fort Worth Critics Forum), and readings of Mystery of Irma Vep.
 All This Intimacy, and On the Ceiling.